pmslavin/pywrparser/docs/source/usage.rst

    Parameters: 247
    Recorders: 225

-The ``--no-digest`` causes the report to omit calculation and display of the the SHA256 digest, which may improve performance for large files on slow systems.
+The ``--no-digest`` causes the report to omit calculation and display of the SHA256 digest, which may improve performance for large files on slow systems.

 The ``--terse-report`` option causes only a summary of the numbers of each component